The Ancient Romans Spoke Latin

 THE LINK BETWEEN LATIN AND ENGLISH

 Latin, the language of the ancient Romans, was spoken across Europe 2000 years ago.
 It is not spoken today, but most of the languages of Southern Europe, such as French and Italian, are descended from it.
 Although English is not a descendant of Latin, it has borrowed a very large number of Latin words.
 Some arrived between 900 and 1100 years ago when England was ruled by French-speaking kings (see 135.
 French Influences on English Vocabulary); while others were adopted by English-speaking academics and scientists as names for new discoveries (ancient Greek was also an important source of such words – see 90.
 The Greek Impact on English Vocabulary).

 English words of Latin origin are especially common in academic and professional writing (see 108.
-Formal and Informal Words and 130.
-Formal Abbreviations).
+Formal and Informal Words, 130.
+Formal Abbreviations and 172.
+Multi-Use Suffixes).
 Spelling them can be tricky.
 A common uncertainty is whether to write a single or a double consonant in words like aCCoMModation and proFeSSor.
 The reason why these words give trouble is that their pronunciation is no guide to their spelling – the spelling reflects the Latin origin of the words rather than how to say them.

 In this post I aim to present some basic facts about Latin that might help English words of Latin origin to be spelled correctly.
 Other posts on spelling are 29.
 Illogical Vowel Spellings, 41.
 Unexpected Vowels in Derived Words, 62.
 Choices with Capital Letters and 155.
 Silent Consonants.